 For the average user, if you have Automatic Updates enabled your computer will download these updates for you in the background.
-Then when you shutdown these patches will be installed, or if you leave your computer on overnight they will automatically be installed and your system rebooted.
+Then when you shutdown these patches will be applied to your system.
+If you leave your computer on overnight they will automatically be installed and your system rebooted if necessary.

 To enable Automatic Updates: